Math 45-60 Minutes

 At the end of each module is a quiz.
 If your student is a kindergartner, you may want to read the quiz questions and answer choices to the student until they can read the questions and answer choices on their own.

-In grades 2 and 3, students will be asked to download lesson notes.
+In grade 3 Math, students will be asked to download lesson notes.
 They are expected to fill out these notes as they go through the lessons in the module.
 The lesson will direct them when to fill out the notes.
 Be sure to guide the student and help them as they fill out the notes.
 Take time to discuss with them the content of the notes.
 When prompted in the course, the student will submit their notes for a grade.
 Please Note Some notes the student will be able to type in, save, and then submit.
 Please refer to the Resources Module to learn how to type in and submit PDF documents.
+If your student has a Math workbook, these lesson notes are in the workbook.

 Before or after a lesson, it will be good practice to play a math game that reinforces the concepts being taught for each lesson.
 There are many places to find math game ideas online.
 You can also refer to the Math Course Guide for your grade level for Math Game Ideas.